Supporting Long-Term Oral Health

 Mild discomfort can occur in the first one to two weeks after surgery.
 During this time, stick to soft foods like yoghurt, scrambled eggs, or mashed vegetables. - Trapped food or plaque:

 Food debris between the implant and adjacent teeth may irritate the gums.
 If food gets stuck and presses against the gums near the implant, it can cause localised tenderness or inflammation.
-Regular cleaning is part of good dental implant care and helps reduce this risk. - Bite alignment changes:
+Regular cleaning is part of good dental implant care and may help reduce this risk. - Bite alignment changes:

 If your bite has shifted or opposing teeth apply uneven pressure, discomfort during chewing may occur. - Signs of inflammation around the implant: